WHAT WE DO

 Scared Older Kittens

-If stray kittens don’t receive positive human contact by two to three months old, it can take months of patience and consistency to earn their trust — so they are deemed unadoptable, and therefore too difficult to save by most rescues and shelters.
-Cat Town socializes kittens four months and older, giving them all the time they need in our Forgotten Kitten Project to help them build trust at their own pace, and get adopted.
-These youngsters also receive support from our volunteer-led Case Manager program, which pairs adopters with a cat expert to guide them through the first weeks (or months) of life with their new cat companion.
+If stray kittens don’t receive positive human contact in their first two to three months of life, it can take months of patience and consistency to earn their trust — so they are deemed “un-adoptable” by most rescues and shelters.
+Cat Town socializes kittens four months and older, giving them all the time they need in our Forgotten Kitten Project to help them develop trust at their own pace, and get adopted.
+These youngsters also receive support from our volunteer-led Case Manager program, which pairs adopters with trained, dedicated volunteers to guide them through the first weeks (or months) of life with their new cat companion.

 Emergency Medical Care